BaibaSisco/Week13Homework-Elk/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the ssh-keygen file to ssh public key.
+* Copy the *ssh-keygen* file to *ssh public key*.
-- Update the security rule file to include the IP address.
+* Update the security rule file to include the IP address.
-- Run the playbook, and navigate to ELK VM Public IP:5601/app/kibana to check that the installation worked as expected.
+* Run the playbook, and navigate to `ELK VM Public IP:5601/app/kibana` to check that the installation worked as expected.

 _TODO: Answer the following questions to fill in the blanks:_
 - _Which file is the playbook?
 Where do you copy it?_